it-dept-cis/RABET-V-Pilot/docs/source/README.md

 > *Example Pilot comments*

+Furthermore, these first sections about program construction are specific to the pilot and will only be part of the versions used during the pilot phase.

 ## Steering Committee

 The RABET-V Pilot Program is guided by a steering committee comprised of election officials, election technology providers, and other election infrastructure stakeholders.